Franz-Josef Beerenbrock: World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 IV.
 Gruppe of JG 51 was withdrawn from the Channel Front in early June 1941 and ordered to Mönchengladbach where the unit was equipped with a full complement of Bf 109 F-1 and F-2 aircraft.
 On 15 June, IV.
 Gruppe began transferring east and was located at the airfield Krzewicze, approximately 70 km west Brest-Litovsk on the western bank of the Bug River.
 On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
 JG 51, under the command of Oberstleutnant Werner Mölders, was subordinated to II.
 Fliegerkorps (2nd Air Corps), which as part of Luftflotte 2 (Air Fleet 2).
 JG 51 area of operation during Operation Barbarossa was over the right flank of Army Group Center in the combat area of the 2nd Panzer Group as well as the 4th Army.

 Beerenbrock claimed his first aerial victory on 24 June 1941 over a Tupolev SB-2 bomber.
 He frequently flew as wingman of Nordmann and Heinrich Bär.
 On 6 October 1941, Beerenbrock, together with Leutnant Georg Seelmann, were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) after 42 and 37 aerial victories respectively.
+Fighting in the Battles of Rzhev against the Kalinin Front in early 1942, II. and IV.
+Gruppen of JG 51 had become the most successful units of VIII.
+Fliegerkorps (8th Air Corps).
+By end-February, Leutnant Bernd Gallowitsch and Beerenbrock were the leading fighter pilots of IV.
+Gruppe.